borisdev/cpal-llm-chain-demo/README.md

-# Causal Program-aided Language "Plan as Code" demo
+# "Plan as Code" demo

 The Causal Program-aided Language (CPAL) chain is [my proposed code contribution (PR) to the Langchain open-source